 Guests vs Slack Connect

-Adding guests to your workspace means your company is responsible for paying for their account.
-If the person you want to add also uses Slack at their company, try using Slack Connect instead to collaborate together in channels from your separate workspaces.
+Adding guests to your workspace means that your company is responsible for paying for their account.
+If the person that you want to add also uses Slack at their company, try using Slack Connect instead to collaborate together in channels from your separate workspaces.

 Learn how to send an invitation to share a channel.
 Or, read on for information about guest roles in Slack.

 Billing for guests

 Guest accounts are only available on paid subscriptions.
 There are two types of guest roles:

 - Multi-channel guests have access to only the channels that you specify.
 They're billed as regular members and can be added to an unlimited number of channels.

 - Single-channel guests are free and can only access one channel.
 For every paid active member in your workspace, you can add up to five guests.
 For example, if you have ten members, you can invite up to 50 single-channel guests!